claresudbery/clare-wiki-ably/pages/coding/data/google-sheets.md

   - ...but only for those rows where the value in col C _contains_ the value in `A1` as a substring
 - Incidentally, to achieve the same result in Excel, you'd do it like this:
   - `=FILTER(D2:E10,ISNUMBER(SEARCH(A1,C2:C10)),"No results")`

+### Using FILTER to search more than one col

+- For instance: `=FILTER(D2:E10,C2:C10=A1,E2:E10='Splat')`
+  - This will return all the values in `D2:E10` (so, two cols of data)
+  - ...but only for those rows where the value in col C equals the value in `A1`
+	  - ...AND the value in col E equals "Splat"

 ## Diff between FILTER and VLOOKUP